You don’t need to memorise this page before you start building. Treat it as a reference and come back when you hit a term that needs more explanation.

 - Keep that data secure

-- Do not sell or share it without consent
+- Don’t sell or share it without consent

-- Delete it when it is no longer needed
+- Delete it when it’s no longer needed

 You agreed to NDPR data handling obligations when you checked the consent box during registration.
-If you have compliance questions, email baas-support@unionbank.ng or consult your company’s legal team.
+If you have compliance questions, email baas-support@unionbank.ng or talk to your company’s legal team.
 See our NDPR Compliance page for full details.